 We accept all major credit/debit cards and postal orders.

 Is there a right of appeal against a Penalty Fare?

-If you wish to appeal against a Penalty Fare you must do so in writing within 21 days of the issue date and send it to the appeals address on the Penalty Fare notice.
-The appeals body adheres to an agreed Code of Practice (approved by the Department for Transport) in the assessment of all appeals.
+If you wish to appeal against a Penalty Fare you must do so in writing within 21 days after the date of the issue and send it to the appeals address on the Penalty Fare notice.
+The appeals body adheres to an agreed Code of Practice in the assessment of all appeals.
 The Independent Appeals Service will consider all the facts presented to them on appeal and notify the appellant of the outcome.

 What if I want to buy a season ticket and the ticket office is closed, or the machine doesn’t sell the ticket I want?

 Ticket Vending Machines sell most weekly season tickets for journeys on Northern services.
-Monthly season ticket holders can renew their ticket provided their details are recorded in our database.
 If the required destination station is not listed on the ticket machine, then they should purchase a single ticket to their interchange station or use the promise to pay notice.